AttriCtrl: Fine-Grained Control of Aesthetic Attribute Intensity in Diffusion Models: Method

-As illustrated in Figure \ref{encoder}, we design an independent value encoder to transform the normalized intensity value into a learnable token sequence for each aesthetic attribute.
+\textbf{Value Encoder.} Inspired by previous works \citep{mou2024t2i}, we design an independent value encoder to transform the normalized intensity value $x_i^{\text{norm}}$ into a learnable token sequence $v$ for each aesthetic attribute, as illustrated in Figure \ref{encoder}.
 Specifically, the encoding begins with a sinusoidal embedding mechanism, originally used for timestep encoding in diffusion models.
 Its smooth interpolation properties make it well-suited for converting continuous aesthetic values into structured high-dimensional vectors.
-The resulting embedding is passed through a two-layer multilayer perceptron (MLP) with SiLU activations and becomes a hidden representation, which is then duplicated and expanded into a fixed-length sequence of 32 tokens.
-To distinguish each token's position within the sequence, we add a learnable positional embedding to the repeated representations.
-This positional encoding enables the model to assign different semantics to each token, even though they originate from the same scalar input.
+The resulting embedding is passed through a two-layer multilayer perceptron (MLP) with SiLU activations and becomes a hidden representation, which is then duplicated and expanded into a fixed-length sequence.
+This expansion into a sequence of tokens is crucial, as it allows the model's self-attention layers to process the scalar intensity value in a distributed and relational manner, analogous to how it interprets a sequence of text tokens.
+We then add a learnable positional embedding to the repeated representations to obtain $v$.
+It enables the model to assign distinct functional roles to each token in the sequence, creating a more expressive representation than a single conditioning vector would allow.
 As a result, the encoder can capture richer attribute-specific information, which facilitates more expressive and fine-grained control during generation.

-The final aesthetic intensity embedding $v$ is concatenated along the sequence dimension of the text embedding $c$, forming a joint representation that enters the backbone of the diffusion model.
+The final embedding $v$ is concatenated along the sequence dimension of the text embedding $c$, forming a joint representation that enters the backbone of the diffusion model.
 The training objective becomes:

 The design of value encoder allows aesthetic control information to be seamlessly integrated, providing strong compatibility and extensibility for downstream tasks.